byamashiro/Research_Projects/README.md

 <details><summary>Current Tasks and Errors</summary>
 <p>

+### Interpolation and sigma removal errors in OMNI script
+- Running "pandas_test_omni.py" with the interpolation method breaks the plotting procedure when the "non-events" are plotted over the interpolated points.
+The problem occurs because some event indices do not exist in the "non-event" data.
+Therefore attempts to plot vertical lines for an index that does not have data for the respective time will break the plotting.
+For example in the omni program, the error will occur when running 20110607 for the radio burst option.
+- The second problem arises when removing outliers, there is a warning for boolean values when running the program for 20110607.
+A date the sigma removal will not work is 20130411.

 ### Radio burst detection too large
 - Running "pandas_test_t3_events_average.py" with the new frequencies of RAD2 leads to the error "Killed: 9".
 This occurs when values of 0.0 are dropped by the following command.
 ```python